 What uwt.js Is

 Similar to the Facebook Pixel, this tag allows Twitter to collect data on user interactions with your website, for use in optimizing Twitter Ads campaigns.
-Granted, I don’t know that many businesses who actually run paid ads on Twitter, but if your organization has a Twitter profile as part of its online presence, it couldn’t hurt to get this tag set up as well.
+Granted, I don’t know that many businesses who actually run paid ads on Twitter, but if your organization has a Twitter profile as part of its online presence, it couldn’t hurt to get this tag set up.

 What uwt.js Tells Me About Your Website